 This section presents information regarding local day cares/nursery schools, locations and principals for all elementary and secondary schools in Welland, enrollments for the four school boards, program listings and enrollment numbers for the post secondary institutions, and a list of skill and trade schools in Welland

 773 Kb (Adobe Acrobat) - 6 Printed Pages

-The telecommunications infrastructure in Welland is provided by several companies, some of which provide business and public sector organizations with a new choice of data communication services.
+The telecommunications infrastructure in Welland is provided by several companies, some of which provide business and public sector organizati ons with a new choice of data communication services. tor organizations with a new choice of data communication services.

 344 Kb (Adobe Acrobat) - 2 Printed Pages

 This section presents utility services available to households and businesses in Welland and the Niagara Region.
 Information regarding water supply to the City, water rates, locations, and contact numbers for natural gas and hydro electricity companies are included in this section.